Paleolithic: Paleolithic people

 Nearly all of our knowledge of Paleolithic people and way of life comes from archaeology and ethnographic comparisons to modern hunter-gatherer cultures such as the !Kung San who live similarly to their Paleolithic predecessors.
 The economy of a typical Paleolithic society was a hunter-gatherer economy.
 Humans hunted wild animals for meat and gathered food, firewood, and materials for their tools, clothes, or shelters.

 The population density was very low, around only 1 PD/sqmi.
 This was most likely due to low body fat, infanticide, high levels of physical activity among women, late weaning of infants, and a nomadic lifestyle.
+In addition, even a large area of land could not support many people without being actively farmed – food was difficult to come by and so groups were prevented from growing too large by the amount of food they could gather.
 Like contemporary hunter-gatherers, Paleolithic humans enjoyed an abundance of leisure time unparalleled in both Neolithic farming societies and modern industrial societies.
 At the end of the Paleolithic, specifically the Middle or Upper Paleolithic, people began to produce works of art such as cave paintings, rock art and jewellery and began to engage in religious behavior such as burials and rituals.

 Homo erectus

 At the beginning of the Paleolithic, hominins were found primarily in eastern Africa, east of the Great Rift Valley.
 Most known hominin fossils dating earlier than one million years before present are found in this area, particularly in Kenya, Tanzania, and Ethiopia.

 By c.
-2,000,000 BP, groups of hominins began leaving Africa and settling southern Europe and Asia.
-Southern Caucasus was occupied by c.
+2,000,000 BP, groups of hominins began leaving Africa, settling southern Europe and Asia.
+The South Caucasus was occupied by c.
 1,700,000 BP, and northern China was reached by c.
 1,660,000 BP.
 By the end of the Lower Paleolithic, members of the hominin family were living in what is now China, western Indonesia, and, in Europe, around the Mediterranean and as far north as England, France, southern Germany, and Bulgaria.
 Their further northward expansion may have been limited by the lack of control of fire: studies of cave settlements in Europe indicate no regular use of fire prior to c.
 400,000 BP.

 East Asian fossils from this period are typically placed in the genus Homo erectus.
 Very little fossil evidence is available at known Lower Paleolithic sites in Europe, but it is believed that hominins who inhabited these sites were likewise Homo erectus.
 There is no evidence of hominins in America, Australia, or almost anywhere in Oceania during this time period.

 Fates of these early colonists, and their relationships to modern humans, are still subject to debate.
 According to current archaeological and genetic models, there were at least two notable expansion events subsequent to peopling of Eurasia c.
 2,000,000 BP.
 Around 500,000 BP a group of early humans, frequently called Homo heidelbergensis, came to Europe from Africa and eventually evolved into Homo neanderthalensis (Neanderthals).
 In the Middle Paleolithic, Neanderthals were present in the region now occupied by Poland.